My Personal Weight Loss Tips

 Weigh yourself only once a week.

-When I’m desperate, I check the scale on Wednesday to see how things are going, and I usually end up disappointing myself.
-Saturday mornings are my weigh-in time.
+Saturday mornings are my usual weigh-in time.
 I weigh myself on an empty bladder before I’ve eaten or dressed for the day.
 This works for me, and while I’m sometimes anxious to step on the scale early, I try to be patient and wait for my scheduled time to check out the damage.
+When I’m desperate, I check the scale on Wednesday to see how things are going, and I usually end up disappointing myself.
+So, just pick one day, and stick with it.

 If you’re going to splurge, cut out something else.

 If you’ve had homemade cookies with your lunch, don’t eat dessert after dinner.
 If you’ve prepared an extra side for dinner, don’t set out bread.
 If you’re full after one bowl of cereal, don’t eat your usual two.
 At dinner, I do things backwards.
-I eat my main course and sides, and if I still feel like something, I’ll dig into my salad stash.
+I eat my main course and sides, and if I still feel like something, I’ll eat some salad.
 This allows me to fill up if I’m not full already, and the calorie intake is so small that I don’t feel like I am cheating.

 Make your own 100 calorie bags.